-If you don’t notice many differences in your monthly energy bills, try and compare your energy bills of winter months of this year to the last year, you will get a clear picture.
+If you don’t notice many differences in your monthly energy bills, try and compare your energy bills for the winter months of this year to the last year, and you will get a clear picture.
 Comparing yearly energy bills helps you to understand your spending.
 If the energy bills are going higher, the insufficient furnace can be the culprit.

 Strange noises can be the sign of a failing furnace.
 You can ignore the single occurrence when the first time you start your furnace in the winter.
 But if you find a noisy furnace now and then there must be something wrong with it.
 Call a professional furnace service Saskatoontechnician to inspect your furnace.

-Ans: If you put your furnace filter in backward, the air will have a harder time to flow through the filter, and it will be hard for the air handler to make up the loss of the airflow.
+If you put your furnace filter in backward, the air will have a harder time flowing through the filter, and it will be hard for the air handler to make up the loss of the airflow.
 You may end up getting higher utility bills or damaging the furnace or the air conditioner.